geoserver/geoserver/doc/en/user/docs/gettingstarted/postgis-quickstart/index.md

 First let's gather that the data that we'll be publishing.

-1. Download the file `nyc_buildings.zip`{.interpreted-text role="download"}.
+1. Download the file [nyc_buildings.zip](nyc_buildings.zip).
 It contains a PostGIS dump of a dataset of buildings from New York City.

 2. Create a PostGIS database called `nyc`.
 This can be done with the following commands: